DLEEMOJ/security-guidance/docs/security-clearance-appeals-procedures.md

 In lodging an appeal, the appellant **should** provide as full a rationale as they able, based on the reasons provided in the decision letter, with supporting facts where applicable and including any further information or documentation that **might** assist their appeal.
 An appeal submission **might** include information that was not previously available when the original clearance decision was made, where this information is materially relevant to the case.

-On receipt of an appeal, the Permanent Secretary **can** delegate the handling of it to an appeal officer, usually the Head of Vetting Appeals in the Cluster 2 Security Unit.
+On receipt of an appeal, the Permanent Secretary **can** delegate the handling of it to an appeal officer, usually the Head of Vetting Appeals in the PSC Operations.
 The appeal officer is independent: they **shall not** have had any prior involvement or interest in the original decision-making process.
 The Permanent Secretary reserves the right to hear an appeal internally at their home department in any circumstances if they consider it appropriate.

 The Senior Security Advisor \(SSA\) of the MoJ acts as liaison between the Appeals Team and their department throughout the appeal process.
 The appeal officer conducts the appeal on behalf of the Permanent Secretary and provides a report and recommendation to the Permanent Secretary.
 In all cases, the Permanent Secretary makes the final decision.